Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 Get-ChildItem -Path D:\PowerShell\* -Include *.zip,*.txt

-In the above PowerShell GCI command, we have specified multiple extensions like .zip and .txt, Include parameters, looking for files having multiple extensions, and returning results.
+In the above PowerShell GCI command, the Get-ChildItem cmdlet uses the INclude parameter to specify multiple extensions like .zip and .txt, etc.. and searches for files having these extensions and returns results.

-Note: use * after specified location else it will return an empty result.
+Note: Use * after the specified location else it will return an empty result.

 PowerShell Get Childitem Exclude Folders

-Use -Exclude parameter to get childitem from file system exclude folders.
-You can specify multiple folders to exclude in the command
+parameter to get childitem from the file system and excludes specified folders.
+You can specify multiple folders to exclude in the command.

 Get-ChildItem -Path D:\PowerShell\* -Directory -Name -Exclude FTP-101,FTP-102

-Above PowerShell get childitem command returns all folders exclude FTP-101 and FTP-102 from the path specified using -Exclude parameter.
+Above PowerShell get childitem command returns all folders excluding FTP-101 and FTP-102 from the path specified using the -Exclude

 Cool Tip: Do you know about using PSScriptRoot automatic variable in PowerShell!